Chief operating Officer

 In 1996 he joined the Systems and Service division as Project / Engineering manager and was responsible for the solution development and subsequent Training delivery of various international and UK Aircrew and Groundcrew Customer training programmes including the acquisition of desk top, high end simulators and other training aids.

-After nearly 20 years in the aerospace training domain he has more recently returned to his manufacturing routes and was appointed to mobilise and manage the transfer of manufacturing capability into the Kingdom of Saudi Arabia as part of the UK commitment to support the Saudi Vision 2030.
+After nearly 20 years in the aerospace training domain he then returned to his manufacturing routes and was appointed to mobilise and manage the transfer of manufacturing and aircraft final assembly capability into the Kingdom of Saudi Arabia as part of the UK commitment to support the Saudi Vision 2030.

 He has extensive experience of living and working in Saudi Arabia and has undertaken several short term deployments internationally.
 He has also written and co-presented Training related papers at ITEC and the Royal Aeronautical Society, and more recently became a published author.

-He took early retirement in 2019 and is now seeking a more relax life as a Sewing machine mechanic, Project and Training Management Consultant, & actively supports the ETSA Organisation.
+He took early retirement in 2019 and is now seeking a more relax life as a Sewing machine mechanic, Project and Training Management Consultant, & actively supporting ETSA.